This picture got your attention, didn’t it?

 Kids and adults

-Children learn a language is no time.
-I grew up with three languages and learning the fourth was pretty easy.
-But if you grow up with only English and you’re over 50 years old, it is not so easy to learn a new language once you decide to become an expat in Costa Rica.
-But the Ticos are proud people and they like it when you try to speak their language and show some respect.
-Sign language also helps a bit.
+Children learn a language in no time.
+I grew up with three languages, and learning the fourth was pretty easy.
+But learning a new language is not easy if you grow up with only English and you’re over 50.
+You can start working on learning the basics before your move.
+Then, once you decide to become an expat and live here, you should spend more time on it.

 Immersion and private classes